Article 5A: Street Regulations

 Streets are an integral component of community design and represent the largest percentage of public open space in town.
 In Huntersville, public streets are designed with the land uses adjacent to the street to safely accommodate mobility, access and travel for all users.
 All streets should connect to help create a comprehensive network of public areas to allow movement of automobiles, transit vehicles, bicyclists and pedestrians.
 All elements of community design must be incorporated with the design of the street network to promote motorized speeds that are appropriate to their context.

-1. Incorporate appropriate accommodations for all modes of transportation including, vehicles, pedestrians, bicycles and transit users, and may include users amenities such as shelters, benches and bike racks.
+1. Incorporate appropriate accommodations for all modes of transportation including, vehicles, pedestrians, bicyclists and transit users, and may include user amenities such as shelters, benches and bike racks.

 2. Interconnect within a development and with adjoining development.
-Cul-de-sac shall be allowed only where topographical and/or adjacent development offer no practical alternatives for connections or through traffic.
-Street stubs shall be provided within development adjacent to vacant land or land suitable for redevelopment, wherever possible, to provide for future connections.
+Cul-de-sac streets may be allowed only where topographical and/or adjacent development offer no practical alternatives for connections or through traffic.
+Street stubs shall be provided within developments adjacent to vacant land or land suitable for redevelopment, wherever possible, to provide for future connections.
 The Land Development Map, Huntersville Community Plan and any applicable Small Area Plans should be reviewed to locate potential connections in new neighborhoods.